 - Enjoy the silence!
 While music and an occasional grunt or grown from a weight lifter is commonplace in a fitness center, cell phones are increasingly becoming an issue.
 Not only do they disrupt some of the electronics on the cardio machines, but they can annoy other patrons.
 Please keep your ringers down or off and take calls outside of the fitness center.

-As you may have heard, or may not have, it is recommended to workout at least three times per week.
+As you may have heard, it is recommended to workout at least three times per week.
 Here is a great beginning workout to help you get started.

 - Warm Up: Hop on a bike or treadmill and pedal or walk for 10 minutes to clear your mind, get some blood flowing in your joints, raise your body temperature, and prepare you for more activity.